awslabs/duvet/design/witness/spec.md

 The mapping from position to unit is prover-specific and lives inside each producer (decisions.md, Decision 9).
-Its domain (`dom(du)`) MUST contain only positions where an obligation is *rooted* — proof-element positions: fn/lemma headers, ensures clauses, loop invariants, proof asserts.
+Its domain (`dom(du)`) MUST contain only positions where an obligation is *rooted* — proof-element positions, at every granularity the artifact demonstrably records (decisions.md, Decisions 13, 17, 18): fn/lemma headers (obligation extents), ensures clauses, loop invariants, and proof asserts.
 Executable body lines MUST NOT be in the domain: they are proof ingredients (consulted material), not claims, and a test annotation there is not a proof-world test (decisions.md, Decision 13).

-Witness granularity is the image of the annotation's resolved position under this mapping, at the finest granularity the producer declares it supports.
+**Rooting is most-specific-wins** (decisions.md, Decision 19):
+an annotation roots the finest unit whose span contains its resolved position; the enclosing extent is the fallback for positions inside no finer unit.
+A producer MUST NOT hoist an annotation placed on a clause, invariant, or assert to the enclosing function's unit.

-Attribution MAY be ambiguous *within the domain*: provers stamp generated obligations with the source range of the declaration they were generated from, so one proof-testable position can root several obligations.
+Attribution MAY be ambiguous *within one specificity level*: provers stamp generated obligations with the source range of the declaration they were generated from, so one proof-testable position can root several obligations at the same level.
-When N obligations root a position, the producer MUST deliver one witness per rooting obligation and MUST NOT select among them (decisions.md, Decision 12).
+When N obligations root a position at the chosen level, the producer MUST deliver one witness per rooting obligation and MUST NOT select among them (decisions.md, Decision 12).
 Under Decision 14 the annotation is held to **all** of them: every delivered witness at that position must execute I for the pair to discharge, and the verdict's per-witness results name